 They are managed by Bayo Odusami aka Howie T, a seasoned concert promoter and the CEO of Adrot Nigeria Limited.
 In 2001, “P-Square” won the “Grab Da Mic” competition, and hence Benson & Hedges sponsored their debut album, titled Last Nite, which was released under Timbuk2 music label.
 P-Square was also nominated as “Most Promising African Group” in the Kora Awards three months after the release of their debut album.
 They eventually won the 2003 Amen Award for

 “Best R&B Group”.
 In 2005, P Square released their second album, Get Squared under their own label, Square Records.
-This album was marketed nationwide by TJoe Enterprises, although they were still managed by Howie T of Adrot Nigeria Limited.
+This album was marketed nationwide by TJoe Enterprises, although they were still managed by Howie T of Adroit Nigeria Limited.
 The video for the second album held the #1 position on the MTV Base chart for four straight weeks.
-They have an ever growing fan base across South Africa with a particular stronghold of die-hard fans in Cape Town.
-The group has performed alongside the following international artists like Ginuwine, Sean Paul, Akon and Busola Keshiro.
+They have an ever-growing fan base across South Africa with a particular stronghold of die-hard fans in Cape Town.
+The group has performed alongside the following international artists Ginuwine, Sean Paul, Akon, and Busola Kenshiro.

 The members of P Square are now located in Lagos.
-Late in 2007, they released their best selling album so far, Game Over.
+Late in 2007, they released their best-selling album so far, Game Over.
 It has sold 8 million copies worldwide.
-In 2009, P-Square released their fourth studio album, Danger.
-The album features collaborations with 2face Idibia, J Martins and Frenzy.
-The first single called “Danger” is a hip hop song with cutting synths and a frog bass baseline similar to an Eminem song.
+In 2009, P-Square released its fourth studio album, Danger.
+The album features collaborations with 2face Idibia, J Martins, and Frenzy.
+The first single called “Danger” is a hip-hop song with cutting synths and a frog bass baseline similar to an Eminem song.
 The video affirms this with the presence of clowns and staggered movements in front of the camera reminiscent of comical videos by Eminem.

 The band has been faced with many controversies for their habit of sampling western songs and popular hits in their records.
 They have addressed the issue many times in interviews as well as in the lyrics of their songs.
 Technically speaking, P Square does more in the line of reconstructing the drum patterns, chord progressions or lyrics of the sampled songs as against actually cutting parts of the song and directly sampling into their production.
 This accounts for the largely electronic feel of their sound.
 Some of the songs which have been called up on this account include “Get Squared”, “Game Over”, “Danger” and others.

-“We are leaving; they don’t want 2face to come on stage” They were said to have immediately left the premises of the show, but after intervention of the show organisers, they came on stage later with 2face for a performance, but later on were apologised to.
+“We are leaving; they don’t want 2face to come on stage” They were said to have immediately left the premises of the show, but after the intervention of the show organizers, they came on stage later with 2face for a performance but later on were apologized to.